Shalveena/Shalveena/README.md

 ### 🌱 What I'm learning

-I’m currently learning React and practicing JavaScript to get better and better 😊
+I’m currently learning Go and practicing JavaScript to get better and better 😊

 ### 📫 How to reach me